 - how New Mobility can complement traditional transit, and

 - how to make buses the attractive option they can and should be.

-The report is currently only available to TPD members, but here are the highlights:
+The report is available here; here are the highlights:

 Uber, Lyft, Sping, Bird, Pace, Skip, Jump, Lime . . .

 With so many hot four-letter “New Mobility” options popping up in recent years, a simple bus can seem downright old fashioned.
 And it’s true that buses haven’t changed much over the last century while so much in our lives has.